 Is getting airline status really worth the effort?
-What practical benefits does it give you?
+What practical benefits does British Airways Executive Club give you?

 Before we caught the bug of premium air travel, we never thought that airline loyalty programmes were worth the hassle.
 We would usually find the cheapest way to get from point A to point B. We ended up with pockets of miles and points on different airline loyalty programmes and not making the most out of airline alliances when we travelled.
 As we became more aware of the benefits of being loyal, we started being smarter about how we boost our points and gain status with frequent flyer programmes.